OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Mesokini.md

 ### 9. **Significant Characters**

 - Faceless King:
-- Eyes of the King:
+- Veil of the King:
-- Voice of the King:
+- Echo of the King:

 ### 10. **Current Issues and Future Prospects**